kweku461/pos-system-/README.md

 A full-stack point-of-sale system for small retail businesses.
 Cashiers ring up sales with cash, card, mobile money, or split payments (via Paystack); managers and admins manage products, inventory, customers with loyalty points, and view sales analytics.

+A live version of the application is available and uses a separate database hosted on Neon, so you can try the system without running it locally.

 ## Tech Stack

 | Layer    | Technology |